TomekGniazdowski/Prioritization-of-tasks-created-from-textual-description-using-language-models-paper-datasets/README.md

 April 2024; _JT Weston_, Warsaw; _Wrocław University of Science and Technology_, Wrocław

 ## Info
-The repository contains anonimized "Real Dataset" and translated "Enron Dataset" used as part of the research carried out for the article.
+The repository contains anonimized "Real Dataset" and translated "Enron Dataset" used as part of the research carried out for the article. __Datasets are available only for reaserch purposes.__

 ## Dataset masks
 To use the data, you need to replace the masks with random, various values.
 Used masks are: